spiffdev/help-pages/pages/04.Spiff-Concepts/04.step-types/11.add-question/docs.md

 ## Question Step

-Question steps are used when you need to ask your customers a question.
+These steps are used when you need to ask your customers a question.
 You can have these steps as simple text or add images.

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/04.step-types/11.add-question/Screen%20Shot%202020-10-29%20at%2010.40.09%20am.png)